 If you want to dig in a bit more on this, here are some Chet Holmes tips on sales recruiting.

-About the Author — Rob is the Co-founder & CEO of Ongig, the first-ever Employer Branding SaaS that allows employers to attract the best talent in the world faster (including by letting candidates and employers make comments to each other in an open dialogue!).
-Yelp, Autodesk, GoDaddy, Auction.com and BMC Software are among the early customers of the Ongig SaaS.
+About the Author — Rob is the Co-founder & CEO of Ongig, the software platform that eliminates boring and biased job descriptions.
+Salesforce, Yelp, Autodesk and GoDaddy are among the early customers of the Ongig SaaS.